pmwcs/pmwcs/src/provider/README.md

       }}
     >
       <App />
-    </PMWCProvider>,
+    </PMWCSProvider>,
     document.getElementById('root'),
   );
 `

 ```

-## PMWCProvider
+## PMWCSProvider
-A provider for setting global options in PMWC.
+A provider for setting global options in PMWCS.

 ### Props